 The equally foreign 'Belteste' ('John Beleteste,' A.) is content, likewise, to allow 'Fairhead' ('Richard Faireheved,' H.) to transmit to posterity the claims of its early possessor to capital grace.
-'Blackhead' existed in the seventeenth, and 'Hardhead' in the fifteenth century.
-These are all preferable, however, to 'Lambshead' ('Agnes Lambesheved,' A.), found some generations earlier, and still firmly settled in our midst, as the 'London' Directory' can vouch.4 So much for the head.
+'Blackhead'1 existed in the seventeenth, and 'Hardhead' in the fifteenth century.
+These are all preferable, however, to 'Lambshead' ('Agnes Lambesheved,' A.), found some generations earlier, and still firmly settled in our midst, as the 'London Directory' can vouch.2 So much for the head.
 'Neck' and 'Swire' are both synonymous.
-Chaucer describes Envy as ready to 'scratch her face,' or 'rend her clothes,' or 'tear her swire,'a in respect of which latter feat we should now more generally say 'tear her hair.'
+Chaucer describes Envy as ready to 'scratch her face,' or 'rend her clothes,' or 'tear her swire,'3 in respect of which latter feat we should now more generally say 'tear her hair.'
 Either operation, however, would be unpleasant enough, and it is just as well that for all practical purposes it only occurs in poetry.
 Some characteristic of strength, or beauty, or

-A "William Blackhead' entered C. C. Coll.
+1 A 'William Blackhead' entered C. C. Coll.
 Cam. in 1669, and a 'Thomas Hardhede' in 1467.
 (Hist.
 C. C. Coll.)

-2 The Abbot of Leicester in 1474 was one 4 John Sheepshead.4 4 William Sheepshead 2 is also mentioned in the Index to Nicholls2 Leicester.
+2 The Abbot of Leicester in 1474 was one 'John Sheepshead.'
+'William Sheepshead' is also mentioned in the Index to Nicholls' Leicester.